JoeTodes/JCS-Robotics/ELT1010/ELT1010GuideBook1.md

 ![XKCD 'Urgent Mission'](https://imgs.xkcd.com/comics/urgent_mission.png)

 Now, it should be said that the above description of voltage is a gross oversimplification, but the deeper physics around the *why* of electricity are beyond the scope of this course.
+This is also only half the story, what we call **direct current** or **DC** voltage. **Alternating current** or **AC** voltage is another whole can of worms which is beyond the scope of this course.
 The important concepts for our purpose when it comes to **voltage** and **current** are:
 * Voltage is the **difference** between the energy at two points
 * We usually refer to the negative terminal of our power supply as **0V** or ground (**GND**)
 * Measuring or discussing voltage in a circuit always involves two different points in that circuit